Don’t put your dream home on hold. With Elusive Remodel, you can update, refresh, and reimagine your space today, while paying over time with ease.

 How do I know if financing is available in my area?

-Check availability directly on our website by entering your address.
-If eligible, you can apply right away.
+You can check a form on our website and by entering a few details.
+If you’re eligible, you can start your application right away.

 What if I have a question while applying?